Cameco Fuel Services

 Cameco operates Canada's only uranium conversion facilities at Port Hope, Ontario.
 Our Port Hope conversion plants chemically change the UO3 from Blind River into either uranium hexafluoride (UF6) or uranium dioxide (UO2).

-Cameco's conversion operations employ approximately 375 people.
-The conversion facility site is also home to Cameco's Innovation and Technology Development Research Centre, which employs approximately 30 people.
+Cameco's conversion operations employ approximately 350 people.
+The conversion facility site is also home to Cameco's Innovation and Technology Development Research Centre.

 Cameco is one of only two fuel manufacturers serving Canada's reactor fleet.